cd ../blog

 Evaluate FirstArtifact connectors introduce data injection and trust boundary risks

 Artifact connectors allow artifacts to pull data from external sources.
-Before enabling this, consider:
+Before enabling this, consider the following.

 If your organization does not have an active use case for artifact connectors, leave this disabled.
 If there is demand, define acceptable use criteria and monitor for anomalous patterns before rolling it out broadly.

-• Example 3: Hidden data boundary crossing.
-A team artifact combines internal connector data with external enrichment APIs, then gets shared internally as if it were a trusted internal report.
-Control that reduces risk: require provenance tags and approval for artifacts that mix internal and external data.
+• Hidden data boundary crossing.
+An artifact combines internal connector data with external APIs and gets shared as a trusted internal report.
+Mitigate with provenance tags and approval for mixed-source artifacts.

-Security teams should define acceptance criteria before enabling artifact connectors: approved source list, data classification rules, sharing scope, and monitoring ownership.
+Before enabling artifact connectors, define acceptance criteria (approved sources, data classification rules, sharing scope, and monitoring ownership).

 7. Session Management and Endpoint Security